St. Cecilia School (Broussard, Louisiana)

-St. Cecilia School is a historic school building located at 302 West Main Street in Broussard, Louisiana.
+St. Cecilia School is a historic school building located at 302 West Main Street in Broussard, Louisiana, United States.

 Built in 1909, the school is a three-story Italianate brick building featuring arched windows and a large front dormer.

 The building was listed on the National Register of Historic Places on March 14, 1983.

 It is one of 10 individually NRHP-listed buildings in the "Broussard Multiple Resource Area", which also includes: